carvel-dev/carvel/content/ytt/docs/latest/how-it-works.md

 Where:
 - each file can have one or more YAML documents in them (separated by `---`). \
   _(from here on out, we'll refer to YAML documents as just "documents".)_
-- within a document, there are (usually) annotations and/or code. `ytt` refers to these kinds of documents as "templates".
+- within a document, when there are annotations and/or code, `ytt` refers to these as "templates".
 - when a template is annotated with [`@data/values`](ytt-data-values.md#declaring-and-using-data-values), we call them "Data Values":
   ```yaml
   #@data/values